Why the lip filler standard is too much

 Lumps

-Lumps often occur as a result of incorrect technique – such as overfilling or injecting too roughly.
-Sometimes the type of filler used can also result in lumpiness if it is too thick.
+Lumps often occur as a result of incorrect techniques – such as overfilling or injecting too roughly.
+Sometimes, the type of filler used can also result in lumpiness if it is too thick.
 Lumps could also be a sign of an allergic reaction.